rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1a-elyra.md

 Now we’ll take the notebooks from the previous exercises and use Elyra to turn them into a streamlined pipeline!

 1. Go back to your Workbench, and open up the file `jukebox/2-dev_datascience/4-train_save_model.pipeline`.
-Notice that the file is has `*.pipeline` extension, this is how Elyra saves the pipeline definition.
+Notice that the file has a `*.pipeline` extension, this is how Elyra saves the pipeline definition.

     You'll see two notebooks connected with a line.
 First one builds the model and the second one saves it to `models` bucket.
-The line indicated that the second one only runs if the first one is succesful.
+The line indicates that the second one only runs if the first one is successful.
 These notebooks are the ones we went through in the previous exercise.

     ![elyra.png](./images/elyra.png)